-In this case, a comparability determination cannot reasonably be made based on the differences in their respective provisions; the extensive array of conditions that the Commission has deemed necessary to impose; and the lack of a sufficiently detailed analysis explaining how the Commission arrived at its determination that the regulatory outcomes under the two different frameworks would be "comparable."
-For example, the minimum initial capital requirement for European Union nonbank swap dealers is 300% less than the minimum capital requirement under U.S. law.
+Specifically, a comparability determination cannot reasonably be made here due to the many material differences in their respective provisions; the extensive array of conditions that the CFTC has deemed necessary to impose; and the lack of a sufficiently detailed analysis explaining how the CFTC arrived at its determination that the regulatory outcomes under the two different frameworks would - or could - be "comparable."
+This is not a comparability analysis.
+This is the CFTC making lots of unsupported assertions as if that is an analysis when it is not.

-To manufacture comparability here, the CFTC hinges its finding of capital and financial reporting comparability upon a host of conditions, including but not limited to requiring the European Union swap dealers to increase their initial minimum paid-in capital by \$15 million.
+To manufacture comparability here, the CFTC is basically rewriting UK law by hinging its finding of capital and financial reporting comparability upon a host of conditions.
+For example, the minimum initial capital requirement for nonbank swap dealers in the United States is 2000% more than the minimum capital requirement for nonbank swap dealers in the UK under the Prudential Regulation Authority ("PRA").
+To remedy this non-comparability, the CFTC is requiring the nonbank swap dealers ("SDs") in the UK to increase their initial minimum paid-in capital by \$19 million to hit the minimum threshold of \$20 million.
 With respect to the reporting requirements, the CFTC imposes no fewer than a dozen filing requirements that must be met as a condition for the comparability determination.
-This is not a comparability finding; this is de facto rewriting of the European Union's laws and rules in the form of conditions.
-That is also a de facto admission that the European Union regulatory regime for nonbank swap dealers is in fact not comparable.
+This is not a comparability finding; this is a de facto rewriting of the PRA's laws and rules in the form of conditions.
+That is also a de facto admission that the United Kingdon's regulatory regime for nonbank swap dealers is, in fact, not comparable.